Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Simulation valuations

-Finally, similar results are observed for estimating both the survival probability and restricted mean survival time in the target domain under moderate shift ($q = 2$), as evidenced by Figures~\ref{fig:IPSW-RM-PH-indep},~\ref{fig:SP-PH-indep-2} and~\ref{fig:RM-PH-indep-2}.
-In addition to these findings, we also explore other settings, including the accelerated failure hazard model~(Tables~\ref{simu:aft-1}-\ref{simu:aft-3}) with covariate-dependent Weibull censoring (Tables~\ref{simu:prop-dep-sp-1}-\ref{simu:prop-dep-sp-3}) and, more importantly, the scenario with multiple source domains (Tables~\ref{simu:double-sp-1}-\ref{simu:double-rm-3}).
-Our method remains powerful in the sense that it can accommodate multiple source domains, non-proportional hazards, and dependent censoring.
-Due to the space limit, we refer readers to Section~\ref{apxsec:simu} in the supplementary material for more details.
+We also compare the estimation results assuming an accelerated failure time model (Tables~\ref{simu:aft-1}-\ref{simu:aft-3}) and assuming the covariate-dependent Weibull censoring (Tables~\ref{simu:prop-dep-sp-1}-\ref{simu:prop-dep-sp-3}) under mild, moderate and strong covariate shift, respectively.
+In all these settings, our method remains powerful, accommodating non-proportional hazards and dependent censoring.
+Due to space limitations, we refer readers to Section~\ref{apxsec:simu} in the Supplementary Material for more details.